ZhangJ-Roykin/MFEA-GHS/README.md

 # MFEA-GHS
-The source code version for paper A Hybrid of Genetic Transform and Hyper-rectangle Search Strategies for Evolutionary Multitasking
+The MATLAB source code for paper A Hybrid of Genetic Transform and Hyper-rectangle Search Strategies for Evolutionary Multitasking